sumiretakeya/Sumire_Bluestamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->

 For my third milestone, I made a juggling counter by creating an entirely new project and recreating the steps of the previous two milestones.
-Similar to the fitness tracker, I followed the steps, such as collecting data, adding BLE features,
+Similar to the fitness tracker, I followed steps such as collecting data, adding BLE features, and setting up the user interface.

 I first set up the Arduino by connecting it to Edge Impulse using the command "edge-impulse-daemon" on the terminal.
 On Edge Impulse, I created a new project titled "juggling", and collected around 30 minutes of data for my ML model.
 I collected data for four labels: Juggling, non-juggling exercise, still movement, and small movement.